Optional

 x-www-form-urlencoded data, if false it will be transmitted as

 JSON.
-The default setting is true
+The default setting is true.

-Note: Setting this to false
+Note: Setting this to false may

 affect you if you use Auth0 Rules and are sending custom,

 non-primitive data.
-If you disable this, please verify that your
+If you disable this, please verify that

-Auth0 Rules continue to work as intended.
+your Auth0 Rules continue to work as intended.

-If true, refresh tokens are used to fetch new access tokens from
+If true, refresh tokens are used to fetch new access tokens

-hidden iframe and the authorization_code
+a hidden iframe and the authorization_code grant

-is used.
+with prompt=none is used.
 The default setting is

 Note: Use of refresh tokens must be enabled by an administrator on your Auth0 client application.

-If true, fallback to the technique of using a hidden iframe and
+If true, fallback to the technique of using a hidden iframe

-the authorization_code
+and the authorization_code grant with

-when unable to use refresh tokens.
+prompt=none when unable to use refresh tokens.
 If

-false, the iframe fallback is not used and errors relating to a
+false, the iframe fallback is not used and errors relating to

-grant should be handled
+a failed refresh_token grant should be handled

 appropriately.
-The default setting is false
+The default setting is false.

 Note: There might be situations where doing